 “On the plus side,” I said, “if someone wants to rob us, we will see him coming in the empty street.”
 “Nah.
 Too hot for that.
 Robberies are on hold during siesta time.”

 Two bottles of Coke Zero later, we finally reached the bridge.
-It was a busy neighborhood, especially compared to the rest of the city that was very quiet.
+It was a busy neighbourhood, especially compared to the rest of the city which was very quiet.

 “Eh Feng, want some bonés for one Real?”

 “Caps or hats, I guess, that’s what the store sells.
 But it’s funny, same spelling as the English.”